markelog/adit/readme.md

     host: 'localhost'
     port: 8080,
     // Or port range -
-    // port: [25, 28], the first available port, of the three, will be used }).then(() => {
+    // port: [25, 28], the first available port of the three will be used }).then(() => {
     // Forwarding is enabled
   });